mcglincy/dungeondraw-foundry-vtt/README.md

 Dungeon Draw currently assumes square texture files.

-Some care needs to be taken when choosing texture files and sizes.
-Using larger texture files (e.g., 400x400, 600x600, etc) will cause fewer texture sprites and should perform better.
-Conversely, using a 50x50 texture on a big map can make your browser crawl.

 Want some good floor textures?
 Check out this free Texture Pack 3 from Forgotten Adventures: https://www.patreon.com/posts/texture-pack-3-24886718

 ## Known issues